apache/cassandra-dtest/README.md

 ### Python Dependencies
 There are multiple external Python dependencies required to run DTests.
-The current Python depenendcy list is maintained in a file named [requirements.txt](https://github.com/apache/cassandra-dtest/blob/master/requirements.txt) in the root of the cassandra-dtest repository.
+The current Python dependency list is maintained in a file named [requirements.txt](https://github.com/apache/cassandra-dtest/blob/master/requirements.txt) in the root of the `cassandra-dtest` repository.

 The easiest way to install these dependencies is with pip and virtualenv.